Metatarsophalangeal Joint Pain

 Surgery may be needed if conservative therapies are ineffective.
 If inflammation (synovitis) is present, injection of a local corticosteroid/anesthetic mixture may be useful.

-Metatarsophalangeal joint pain most often results from misalignment of joint surfaces, causing synovial impingement with only minimal warmth and swelling, but may be the initial manifestation of RA.
+Metatarsophalangeal joint pain most often results from misalignment of joint surfaces, causing synovial impingement with only minimal warmth and swelling, but may be the initial manifestation of rheumatoid arthritis.

 Patients have dorsal and plantar joint tenderness with usually minimal signs of acute inflammation.